 Some crew members came from Northern Ireland and others met their future wives there.
 And some like Jack Bolton (near left) did both.
 Jack did not fancy being a foot slogging soldier so travelled the twenty miles from his home at Strabane to Belfast for a medical and joined the Royal Navy.
 After basic training at HMS Arthur in Skegness (wheree eight men were killed in a bombing raid) and a three month course as a torpedoman at Devonport he was drafted to HMS Venomous at Londonderry.
 Venomous was at sea escorting Arctic Convoy PQ.15 to Murmansk and Jack stayed in a boarding house for a month until her return.
 The girl he was courting and later married was working in a shirt factory across the road from the naval base.
 Jack joined Venomous in June 1942 as Seaman Torpedoman, AB(ST), Official Number D/JX 342131.
 He will be 93 on the 22 February 2016 and lives in Telford, Shropshire, but still has family in Northern Ireland.

-(AX/19952) was born in Coleraine, fifty miles east of Londonderry, and
+(AX/19952) on right was born in Coleraine, fifty miles east of Londonderry, and

 was in the Merchant Marine (as a cabin boy) before joining the Royal

 Navy Reserve in March 1938.
 He was in the armed Merchant Cruiser, HMS Hector, on the Eastern Station for two years.
 After she was bombed and sunk by Japanese aircraft at Colombo he was posted to Venomous in August 1942 in time to take part in Operation Pedestal, the relief of Malta.

 By then he was a 23 year old Leading Seaman, older and more experienced